toptensoftware/JsonKit/readme.md

         // This method will be called back for each key in the json dictionary
         // until an object instance is returned

-        // We saved the object type in a key called "kind", look for it if (key != "kind")
+        // We wrote the object type using the key "kind", look for it if (key != "kind")
             return null;

-        // Read the next literal (which better be a string) and instantiate the object return reader.ReadLiteral(literal =>
+        // Read the next literal and instantiate the correct object type return reader.ReadLiteral(literal =>
         {
             switch ((string)literal)